-- A. Evaluate Job Duties and amend job descriptions in July, 2018. - B. Make sure that all administrative and support staff have up-to-date job descriptions and that they are used in annual evaluation. - C. Provide training for administrative and support staff to address weaknesses identified in evaluation process. - D. Collect Position Rationale and Job Descriptions from offices requesting additional staff - E. Convene HR committee to prioritize staffing and develop a hiring sequence - F. Hire qualified staff to fill vacancies as they become available.
+- A. Evaluate Job Duties and amend job descriptions in July, 2019. - B. Make sure that all administrative and support staff have up-to-date job descriptions and that they are used in annual evaluation. - C. Provide training for administrative and support staff to address weaknesses identified in evaluation process. - D. Collect Position Rationale and Job Descriptions from offices requesting additional staff - E. Hire qualified staff to fill vacancies as they become available.